-When dry density is plotted on the vertical axis versus moisture content on the horizontal axis, and the points are connected, a moisture-density curve is developed.
+When dry density is plotted on the vertical axis versus moisture content on the horizontal axis and the points are connected with a smooth line, a moisture-density curve is developed.
 The coordinates of the peak of the curve are the maximum dry density, or just "maximum density," and the "optimum moisture content" of the soil.